-At St Mary and St Joseph's we manage the risk by:
+At SCHOOL NAME we manage the risk by:

 - when the pupils use the school's network to access the internet they are protected from inappropriate content by our filtering and monitoring systems.
-However many pupils are able to access the internet using their own devices and data plans.
-To minimise inappropriate use, as a school we: - do not allow personal devices to be used in school. - Display the SMART poster in classrooms. - Ensure that e-safety topics are covered within the safeguarding curriculum for all children.
+However, many pupils are able to access the internet using their own devices and data plans.
+To minimise inappropriate use, as a school we: - School to detail its policy

-St Mary and St Joseph's has an online safety policy which explains how we try to keep pupils safe in school and how we respond to online safety incidents.
+SCHOOL NAME has an online safety policy which explains how we try to keep pupils safe in school and how we respond to online safety incidents.

-St Mary and St Joseph's will also provide advice to parents when pupils are being asked to learn online at home and consider how best to safeguard both pupils and staff.
+SCHOOL NAME will also provide advice to parents when pupils are being asked to learn online at home and consider how best to safeguard both pupils and staff.

 Pupils are taught about online safety throughout the curriculum and all staff receive online safety training which is regularly updated.
-The school online safety co-ordinator is Mr Andrew Pickavance.
+The school online safety co-ordinator is NAME OF STAFF MEMBER.

-At St Mary and St Joseph's pupils are taught about safeguarding, including online, through various teaching and learning opportunities, as part of providing a broad and balanced curriculum.
+At NAME OF SCHOOL pupils are taught about safeguarding, including online, through various teaching and learning opportunities, as part of providing a broad and balanced curriculum.
 Children are taught to recognise when they are at risk and how to get help when they need it.